Scatter Plot

 Target Values

-If you want to see the probability for some values other than the deterministic, you can uncheck "Use Deterministic as Target."
-In the example below, the target value was set to 1 January 2016 for the x-axis and 4 300 000 for the y-axis.
-The crosshairs are always centered on the target value.
+If you’re interested in seeing the probability for some values other than the deterministic, you can uncheck “Use Deterministic as Target” In the example below the target value has been set to January 1 2016 for the x axis and 4 300 000 for the y-axis.
+The cross hairs are always centered to the target value.
 Note that you can still see the deterministic value as a black star.

 Scatter Plot diagram using target values.